splunk/public-o11y-docs/gdi/mongodb-atlas/mongodb-atlas-receiver.md

 ## Metrics

 These are the metrics available for this integration.
-All metrics are emitted by default.

 <div class="metrics-yaml" url="https://raw.githubusercontent.com/open-telemetry/opentelemetry-collector-contrib/main/receiver/mongodbatlasreceiver/metadata.yaml"></div>